rscircus/rscircus.github.io/_posts/2020-01-31-airquality.md

 watch python ./read_nova_pm_sensor.py --csv match_experiment.csv
 ```

-to use the 'recorded' `csv` to generate the plot using LibreOffice Calc.
+to use the 'recorded' `csv` to generate the plot above using LibreOffice Calc.

 ## Conclusion